DmitriyMalayev/my-app/notes.md

 `Error:  Objects are not valid as a React child.`
 We are not allowed to take a JS object and reference it inside of JSX specifically where we would put text. const buttonText = {text: "Click Me"}

+# Communicating With Props

+Component Nesting
+  A component can be shown inside of another component Component Reusability
+  Making components that can be reusable throughout our application Component Configuration
+  Ability to configure a component upon creation